BIO ARTWORKS PRESS EXHIBITIONS NEWS BUY NOW

-The brainchild of gallery director Aidan Meller, Ai-Da was created in 2019 and built by Engineered Arts, the Oxford-based specialists in developing humanoid and semi-humanoid robots.
+Ai-Da Robot was created in 2019 and built by Engineered Arts, the Oxford-based specialists in developing humanoid and semi-humanoid robots.
 She uses AI algorithms that reflect pioneering techniques in AI art created by PhD students from the Machine Learning Department at the University of Oxford to create her art.

 Ai-Da creates her art by capturing images using the camera in her eye, which are then processed by her AI algorithms to become real space coordinates, which she then turns into drawings using her robotic arm.
-The results are creative, certainly by the recent definitions.
-Professor of Cognitive Science at the University of Sussex, Margaret Boden, has suggest “creativity is the ability to come up with ideas or artefacts that are new, surprising and valuable,” all attributes that Ai-Da’s art possesses.
-And like other artists, from Rembrandt and his workshops during the Dutch Golden Age to Damien Hirst and his dot paintings, she collaborates with others to produce her paintings and sculptures.
+Like other artists, from Rembrandt and his workshops during the Dutch Golden Age to Damien Hirst and his dot paintings, she collaborates with others to produce her paintings and sculptures.
 Indeed, Ai-Da’s art can be seen as the product of broad collaborations across various specialisations, for example, between artists, scientists, designers, machines and computers.
 As such, her practice is the embodiment of the networked, technological, physical and virtual worlds inhabited by today’s creative artists.